How much time do you spend on your smartphone? There’s a good chance you’re spending hours a day on mobile devices.

 The app charges a 10% fee on the total cost, including shipping.
 So, if you sell an item for $20 and charge $10 shipping, Depop will charge you $3.
 However, since you do this through PayPal, you’ll be subject to those fees, too.

 Decluttr specializes in electronics and other items.
-You can find a market for old CDs, DVDs, and games, as well as books; there’s even a Lego marketplace that I’m trying out for some of my son’s unwanted sets.
+You can find a market for old CDs, DVDs and games as well as books; there’s even a Lego marketplace if you have an unwanted set somewhere around the house.

 All you have to do is enter the barcode for your item into Decluttr; this works well for CDs and DVDs.
 The app makes it easy to scan the barcodes.
 For electronics, you can simply search for the item and describe it.